andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 └── booking/
 ```

-**This is a crucial strategic aspect of software architecture:** By directly mapping business contexts in code, we consistently apply the *Ubiquitous Language* at every level of system organization.
+**This is a crucial strategic aspect of software architecture:** By directly mapping bounded contexts in code, we consistently apply the Ubiquitous Language at every level of system organization.

 **Benefits**